shenoyabhijith/VoipAnalysis/DEPLOYMENT_GUIDE.md

 2. **404 errors**:
    - Make sure `index.html` is in the root directory
-   - Check that the branch and folder settings are correct in Pages settings
+   - Check that GitHub Pages is configured to use GitHub Actions

 3. **Styling issues**:
    - Ensure all CSS and JavaScript files are properly linked